Azure/azure-powershell/documentation/migration-guides/Az.1.0.0-migration-guide.md

 - Using Az with Windows PowerShell 5.1 requires the installation of .NET 4.7.2.
 However, using Az with PowerShell Core does not require .NET 4.7.2.

 ### Temporary removal of User login using PSCredential
 - Due to changes in the authentication flow for .NET Standard, we are temporarily removing user login via PSCredential.
-This capability will be re-introduced in the 1/15/2019 release for WIndows PowerShell 5.1.
+This capability will be re-introduced in the 1/15/2019 release for Windows PowerShell 5.1.
+This is duscussed in detail in [this issue.](https://github.com/Azure/azure-powershell/issues/7430)

 ### Default Device Code login instead of Web Browser prompt
 - Due to changes in the authentication flow for .NET Standard, we are using device login as the default login flow during interactive login.
-Web browser based login will be re-introduced for WIndows PowerShell 5.1 as the default in the 1/15/2019 release.
-At that time, device login will available via a parameter.
+Web browser based login will be re-introduced for Windows PowerShell 5.1 as the default in the 1/15/2019 release.
+At that time, users will be able to choose device login using a Switch parameter.

 ## Module breaking changes